arjun-chandupatla/bioinformatics/README.md

 # bioinformatics
-Exercises from Bioinformatics Algorithms: An Active Learning Approach
+Some exercises from Bioinformatics Algorithms: An Active Learning Approach